theQRL/theqrl.org/content/blog/2022/techniques-for-efficient-post-quantum-finance-part-2-signature-aggregation/index.md

 date: 2022-04-28
 author: "Geometry Labs"
 title: "Techniques for efficient post-quantum finance (Part 2: signature aggregation)"
-summary: "This is the second article in a multipart series from The QRL Foundation and Geometry Labs exploring signature aggregation, a critical component for reducing the on-chain footprint for blockchains using the proof-of-stake conensus with many validators"
+summary: "This is the second article in a multipart series from The QRL Foundation and Geometry Labs exploring signature aggregation, a critical component for reducing the on-chain footprint for blockchains using the proof-of-stake consensus with many validators"
 featured_image: header.png
 categories:
   - technical